 Sociology of Race, Class, and Gender Awards

-Their research may include one or more additional nations and be on subjects such as but not limited to health, education, language, environment, work, culture, the economy, etc. in relation to race, class, and gender.
-The dissertation materials must contribute to social science and public understanding of race, class, and gender within the U.S., and race, class, and gender must be their simultaneous and central foci.
+The first award, the Sociology of Race, Class, and Gender Ph.D.
+Dissertation Award recognizes UC Santa Cruz Sociology Ph.D. candidates who have completed a Ph.D. dissertation or a Ph.D. dissertation prospectus plus two or more chapters on race, class, and gender within the U.S.A.
+Their research may be on subjects such as but not limited to health, education, environment, work, etc. in relation to race, class, and gender.
+The dissertation must contribute to social science and public understanding of race, class, and gender within the U.S., and race, class, and gender must be their simultaneous and central foci.

 The second award is the Sociology of Race, Class, and Gender Senior Thesis Award.
 To be eligible for this award, applicants must be UCSC undergraduate sociology majors who have written their senior thesis on race, class, and gender during the academic year with race, class, and gender being their simultaneous and central foci.